NaviServer Programmable Web Server

 }

-The option -validation_callback can be used to perform a test on the final rewriting of the URL and request headers.
+A callback to validate or modify the complete request before proxying.
 This callback receives the -url and -request, and has the complete control over the proxying request.
 It can still modify the headers, the HTTP method and the request data.
 The request dict contains keys like headers, binary, and either content or contentfile for uploaded request data.
 The callback has no default.
 Example signature:

 nsf::proc ::my_validation_callback {